 The mission of UCF’s Office of Institutional Equity (OIE) is to ensure equal opportunity and to protect the civil rights of all University community members through proactive outreach, education, and effective response and resolution.
-The OIE supports a living, learning, and work environment that is free from discrimination, discriminatory harassment and retaliation where all members of the UCF community feel welcomed and valued.
-This includes OIE serving as the office of the ADA Coordinator and Title IX Coordinator.
-In furtherance of the University's commitment to equity, diversity and inclusion, OIE staff are responsible for the following activities:
+The OIE supports a living, learning, and work environment that is free from unlawful discrimination, harassment and retaliation where all members of the UCF community feel welcomed and valued.
+This includes OIE serving as the office of the ADA Coordinator, Title VI Coordinator, Title IX Coordinator, Section 504 Coordinator, and Affirmative Action Officer.
+OIE staff are responsible for the following activities:

 The UCF IntegrityLine is a secure reporting system administered by an independent third party.
 This service provides individuals who may be reluctant to report suspected misconduct through university administrative or central offices a way to report with complete confidentiality and anonymity.
 Available 24 hours a day, 365 days a year.Speak Up

 UCF is committed to providing equal access and full participation for individuals with disabilities within all University programs and activities.
 The Office of Institutional Equity (OIE) monitors the University’s compliance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
 The Director of OIE, Nancy Fitzpatrick Myers, serves as UCF’s ADA Coordinator and Section 504 Coordinator.
 These statutes prohibit discrimination on the basis of disability in any service, program or activity.
 In particular, OIE has responsibility for: